sateeshperi/training/hello-nextflow/hello-nf-test.md

 mv /workspace/gitpod/hello-nextflow/tests/modules/local/gatk/jointgenotyping/main.nf.test modules/local/gatk/jointgenotyping/tests/
 ```

-* Let's work on samtools index first.
-Start by replacing the absolute path in the `script` section to relative path now
+* Let's work on samtools/index first.
+Start by replacing the absolute path in the `script` section to relative path `../main.nf` now and provides inputs in the `then` block with positional inputs `input[0]`

 ```groovy
 nextflow_process {